SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/CI_Validation.md

 ### *scripts*
 The *scripts* directory contains the `.sh` scripts used to run the plotting macros in *PlottingScripts*, setup the appropriate reference files and run the comparison script.

+### *thresholds*
+The *thresholds* directory contains the `.txt` files with chi-squared thresholds for the plot comparisons in each validation.
+Each plot is given two thresholds, this defines "good", "okay" and "bad" agreement.
+These scales are also used to colour code the chi-squared tables and the plots on the CI dashboard.

 ## The *lar_ci* Package